-Examines the legal environment of business including legal liability and ethical issues in the context of the business and economic environments and e-commerce applications.
-Overview of the American legal system and the legal rights, duties and obligations of the individual.
-Emphasis is placed on criminal, torts/ negligence/product liability and contract law.
+This course examines the legal environment of business including legal liability and ethical issues in the context of the business and economic environments and in e-commerce applications.
+The course provides an overview of the American legal system and the legal rights, duties, and obligations of the individual, with emphasis on contract law.